-- Travel Journal.
+- 2. Travel Journal.
 The travel journal should document daily reflection on class sessions, guest presentations, and site visits while abroad.
 When possible, reference to course readings should be incorporated to build connections between readings and place-based experiences.
 Students should document critical thinking about concepts and theory as well as exploration of personal perspectives about the role of leadership as an influence of relationships between postsecondary educational institutions and society.
-Grade Weight: 25 POINTS (%). - 3.
-Leadership Observation and Reflection Presentation.
-Students will be given the opportunity to reflect upon and observe discussions about topics raised within the course, and examined through the overall travel experience, then re-present the meaning and impact gleaned from those observations and reflections.
+Grade Weight: 20 POINTS (%). - 3.
+Leadership Lessons Presentation.
+Leadership lessons gleaned from a critical examination of the development (historically and currently) of higher education and society.
+Students will be given the opportunity to deconstruct a specific topic raised within the course, and examined through the travel experience, then re-present its importance, grounding in a leadership theory, and impact upon the future of higher education, communities, institutions/organizations, and/or democratic societies.
 Presentations will be shared in the final class session of the travel experience, and students are encouraged to be creative in their presentation methods (i.e.-use of personal narrative, artistic expression, cultural artifacts form the trip, photography, etc.).
-Students will be encouraged to ground their presentations in personal experiences or "ah-ha" moments from their perspective in the travel course, then discuss the significance, learning involved, meaning, and future implications of their reflections.
-Grade Weight: 15 Points (%). - Leadership Framework Paper.
-Students will develop a framework of leadership contextualized within higher education's role in shaping and changing communities and society.
-Your paper must be between 2,500 4,000 words, typed, double-spaced, in 12pt Times New Roman font, with 1" margins.
+Students will be encouraged to utilize local resources, including the libraries, to supplement their presentation foundations.

+4. Leadership Framework Paper.
+Students will develop a framework of leadership for the future of postsecondary education's role in communities and society.
+Your paper must be between 5,000 - 7,000 words, typed, double-spaced, in 12pt Times New Roman font, with 1" margins.
 This paper will be discussed in further detail during the course.

-Grade weight: 30 Points (%).
+Grade weight: 35 Points (%).